Davidevlops/JS-DSA/searching-algorithms.md

 ### Types of Searching Algorithms

-These are many searching algorithms used in computer science but for the sake of this series, we would be treating two of them.
+These are many searching algorithms used in computer science but for the sake of this series, we would be treating two of them which are:
+Linear search and binary search

 ---